-In 2023 there were 248 businesses scheduled for annual Fire and Life Safety inspections within the city.
-Due to a Fire Marshal vacancy part way through the year, not all inspections were completed.
-The goal for 2024 is to get all current businesses inspected and up to date.
+The goal for 2025 is to get all current businesses inspected, up to date and implement the fee schedule that was approved in 2023.
 These inspections are completed by the Fire Marshal and Engine Company visits.
-For new commercial construction inspections, the city's Fire Marshal and Building Inspector coordinate to perform inspections together when available.
+For new commercial construction inspections, the City's Fire Marshal and Building Inspector coordinate to perform inspections together when available.